What is Fatty Liver

 The good news is that fatty liver can often be managed and even reversed with lifestyle changes.
 These may include:

-• Limiting intake of saturated fats, sugars, and refined carbohydrates
+• Limiting intake of saturated fats, sugars, and refined carbohydrates.

-• Maintaining a healthy weight through regular exercise
+• Maintaining an ideal weight through regular exercise.

 • Hepatitis